 Account takeovers (ATO) are becoming the bane of online businesses.
-And it’s getting easier by the day for fraudsters to access stolen account credentials, sometimes with incredible sophistication.
+And it’s getting easier for fraudsters to access stolen account credentials, sometimes with incredible sophistication.
 Whether it’s banks, ecommerce, or gambling platforms, no one seems to be safe – or prepared.

 In fact, one of the biggest misconception surrounding ATOs is that they only target big businesses.
 A study sampling 50 random organizations in different sectors between April and June 2018 detected 60 account takeover incidents, 78% of which ended up with phishing email attempts.
 Security firm Javelin’s report estimated the cost of ATOs in 2017 at $16.8 Billion.

 At the most basic, fraudsters will need a login name and password.
 However, even as organizations implement more security measures to protect against hacking, account takeovers continue to proliferate online.

 One worrying new method consists of adding matching browser cookies in the package along with the login and password combination.
 For instance, this could come from a portable browser (packaged to work directly from a USB drive, for instance) with all the necessary cookies and cache data – which will bypass security checks.

 This means sellers can bundle all the info needed to bypass geolocation or device checks into one neat package that buyers can open on-the-go to fool the platforms they are trying to infiltrate.

 This is the heart of the problem.
 Criminals have access to a growing number of marketplaces to purchase, sell, and exchange account details.
 While the dark web famously provides cover of anonymity, it’s now also increasingly easy to buy accounts on clearnet cryptocurrency auction sites.
 Cryptocurrency auction sites, for instance, still fail to curb the sale of account details for everything from computer game stores to online banking accounts.

 - Example of full accounts available on a clear net site